-- Students who become ill or injured at school may not leave the school on their own; parents (or other designated adult on the emergency form) are required to pick up an ill or injured student as soon as possible after being notified. - In the case of an injury at school, school staff will render first aid, with or without parental consent, using a reasonable and ordinary standard of care. - If a student is stabilized, school staff will await instructions from parents or emergency staff regarding further action.
+- All injuries to the head, no matter how small, must be made known to the parent as soon as possible. - Students who become ill or injured at school may not leave the school on their own; parents (or other designated adult on the emergency form) are required to pick up an ill or injured student as soon as possible after being notified. - In the case of an injury at school, school staff will render first aid, with or without parental consent, using a reasonable and ordinary standard of care. - If a student is stabilized, school staff will await instructions from parents or emergency staff regarding further action.